JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Experiments

-\textbf{Camera Pose Estimation.} In~\Cref{tab:pose_comparison}, we provide a quantitative comparison of camera pose estimation on the LLFF dataset.
-The estimated camera poses are first aligned in scale with the ground truth, following the alignment strategy proposed in GSHT, and evaluated in terms of ATE and RPE.
-As shown in~\Cref{fig:pose_comparison}, our method produces significantly more accurate results than both CFGS and GSHT, demonstrating its effectiveness in reducing both relative and absolute pose errors.
+In Tab.~\ref{tab:pose_comparison} and Tab.~\ref{tab:pose_comparison_tant}, we provide a quantitative comparison of camera pose estimation performance on the LLFF and Tanks and Temples datasets, respectively.
+Following the alignment strategy proposed in GSHT, the estimated camera trajectories are first aligned with the ground truth in scale before evaluation.
+We report the results in terms of ATE and RPE.
+As shown in these results, our method achieves the lowest errors on most scenes.
+Qualitative results are visualized in Fig.~\ref{fig:pose_comparison} and Fig.~\ref{fig:trajectory_all}.
+Our method produces estimated trajectories that are significantly more consistent with the ground truth than the baselines, demonstrating its robustness and effectiveness in handling complex camera motions and large-scale environments.

+Furthermore, we compare our method with VGGT~\cite{vggt}, a feed-forward neural network that reports strong performance across multiple 3D tasks, including camera parameter estimation.
+As shown in Table~\ref{table:vggt_pose}, on the LLFF dataset, our method achieves lower ATE and RPE on most scenes, with a lower mean error overall.